iamhruthiks/Lucky-Number-App/README.md

 ## Technologies/Tools used
 - Java - used as a primary programming language for backend development.
-- Android Studio - IDE
+- Android Studio Hedgehog | 2023.1.1 Patch 2
 ## Preview